learn-co-curriculum/dsc-experimental-design/README.md

 ### 4. Conduct an Experiment

 This step is the part of the scientific method that will be the focus of this section.
 You can only test a hypothesis by gathering data from a well-structured experiment.
 A well-structured experiment is one that accounts for all of the mistakes and randomness that could give you false signals relating to the effect of an intervention.
 Just because you're running an experiment doesn't prove that A causes B, or that there's even a relationship between A and B!
 A poorly designed experiment will lead to false conclusions that you haven't considered or controlled for.
 A well-designed experiment leaves you no choice but to acknowledge that the effects seen in a dependent variable are related to an independent variable.
-The world is messy and random--you have to account for this messiness and randomness in experiments, so that you can filter it out and be left only with the things you're actively trying to measure.
+The world is messy and random.
+You have to account for this messiness and randomness in experiments so that you can filter it out and be left only with the things you're actively trying to measure.

 ### 5. Analyze Experimental Results